Background information

 4. Clear Query

-When you want to clear all fields in Query and Drill Through at once, you can click the Clear Query button to avoid deleting them individually.
+When you want to clear all fields in Query and Drill Through at once, you can click Clear Query to avoid deleting them individually.

 - Click Clear Query at the bottom of the page.